 The downside is, that they only produce 12 V output voltage.
 Most chargers claim to be able to charge at high power, but often forget to mention, that these maximum values are only reachable at higher DC voltages.
 So at a certain point, the voltage needs to be increased to transfer more power, since the current is already maxed out at the given voltage.

 Even when disconnected, the capacitor(s) of a DC power supply can store a high voltage/current for a significant amount of time.
-Always make sure to isolate or discharge first!
+Always make sure to isolate or discharge these components first!

-If you’re unsure or feel uncomfortable working on such a devices — don’t do it!
+If you’re unsure or feel uncomfortable working on such devices — don’t do it!